Restoration Work near Phil's Trail area

 - The western-most portion of Phil’s between the junction with EXT (near Forest Road 300) and its western terminus at the junction with Pine Drops, Upper and Lower Whoops, and Skyliners trails.

 - A portion of 300 Road is currently closed but will reopen once road reconstruction work has been completed.

 Your cooperation with these temporary closures will mean the contractors can work safely and more efficiently, ultimately resulting in the trails being reopened sooner.

 Please use caution!

-- Operators working on large equipment cutting and moving trees in the unit cannot see people walking through the area and may not be able to prevent an accident.
+- Operators working on large equipment cutting and moving trees in the unit cannot see people walking or riding through the area and may not be able to prevent an accident.
 Mowing can cause debris to hurl over 500 feet from the equipment.

 What will it look like in a few months to a year?